-At present, we primarily sell a single product, Protandim[®].
-We developed Protandim[®], a proprietary blend of ingredients that has (through studies on animals and humans) demonstrated the ability to increase the production of antioxidant enzymes including superoxide dismutase ("SOD") and catalase ("CAT") in brain, liver, and blood, the primary battlefields for oxidative stress.
-Protandim[®] is designed to induce the human body to produce more of its own catalytic antioxidants, and to decrease the process of lipid peroxidation, an indicator of oxidative stress.
-Each component of Protandim[®] has been selected for its ability to meet these criteria.
+At present, we primarily sell a single product, Protandim®.
+We developed Protandim®, a proprietary blend of ingredients that has (through studies on animals and humans) demonstrated the ability to increase the production of antioxidant enzymes including superoxide dismutase ("SOD") and catalase ("CAT") in brain, liver, and blood, the primary battlefields for oxidative stress.
+Protandim® is designed to induce the human body to produce more of its own catalytic antioxidants, and to decrease the process of lipid peroxidation, an indicator of oxidative stress.
+Each component of Protandim® has been selected for its ability to meet these criteria.
 Low, safe doses of each component help prevent unwanted additional effects that might be associated with one or another of the components, none of which have been seen in the formulation.

 We commenced sales of an Omega 3 fish oil product containing EPA and DHA during fiscal 2008, but to date, sales have been negligible.
-In the future, we expect to explore additional natural products that fit within our business model.
+We expect to explore additional natural products that fit within our business model.

-We sell Protandim[®] directly to individuals as well as to retail stores.
+We sell Protandim® directly to individuals as well as to retail stores.
 We began significant sales of Protandim in the fourth quarter ended June 30, 2005.
-Since June 2005, sales of Protandim[®] have declined on a monthly basis as we have not been successful in developing a marketing message that has resonated with the target audience.
-Protandim[®] sales totaled approximately \$1,274,000 for the three month period ended September 30, 2008 including \$511,000 of previously deferred revenue.
+Since June 2005, sales of Protandim® have declined on a monthly basis as we have not been successful in developing a traditional marketing message that has resonated with the target audience.
+Protandim® sales totaled approximately \$578,000 and \$1,852,000 for the three and six month periods ended December 31, 2008, respectively, including \$511,000 of previously deferred revenue recognized during the six month period ended December 31, 2008.

-During the three months ended September 30, 2008, the Company has recognized all deferred revenue and expenses from GNC and Vitamin Cottage, as the Company has determined it has sufficient history to reasonably estimate returns and meets the retail sales recognition requirements pursuant to Staff Accounting Bulletin No. 104, Revenue Recognition, corrected copy ("SAB 104").
-Excluding the recognition of prior period deferred revenue of approximately \$511,000 from GNC and Vitamin Cottage, sales for the three months ended September 30, 2008 were approximately \$763,000.
+During the six months ended December 31, 2008, the Company has recognized all deferred revenue and expenses from GNC and Vitamin Cottage, as the Company has determined it has sufficient history to reasonably estimate returns and meets the retail sales recognition requirements pursuant to Staff Accounting Bulletin No. 104, Revenue Recognition, corrected copy ("SAB 104").
+Excluding the recognition of prior period deferred revenue of approximately \$511,000 from GNC and Vitamin Cottage, sales for the six months ended December 31, 2008 were approximately \$1,341,000.

 Our research efforts to date have been focused on investigating various aspects and consequences of the imbalance of oxidants and antioxidants, an abnormality which is a central underlying feature in many disorders.
-We intend to continue our research, development, and documentation of the efficacy of Protandim[®] to provide credibility to the market.
+We intend to continue our research, development, and documentation of the efficacy of Protandim® to provide credibility to the market.
 We also anticipate undertaking research, development, testing, and licensing efforts to be able to introduce additional products in the future, although we cannot offer any assurance that we will be successful in this endeavor.

 Ongoing research and development projects involving Protandim® are currently in various stages of completion with several institutions including the University of Colorado at Denver Health Science Center, University of Minnesota's Masonic Cancer Center, Ohio State University, University Hospital in Brno, Czech Republic, University of Michigan and Louisiana State University.
 The studies relate to various conditions including pulmonary hypertension, non-alcoholic fatty liver disease, Duchenne muscular dystrophy, coronary artery bypass graft failure, renal failure, diabetes, and photoaging of the skin.
-Another study, conducted by a prominent dermatologist using Protandim® and LP Derma Complex, is examining the relationship between anti-aging and the skin's natural ability to rejuvenate at the cellular level.
+Another study, conducted by a prominent dermatologist using Protandim®, is examining the relationship between anti-aging and the skin's natural ability to rejuvenate at the cellular level.